cprkv/FastUlid/README.md

 See method `CopyTo`.

 Structure `Ulid` works only with 16 length byte array.
-Don't try to contsruct it yourself.
-Thats done by `UlidGen.Generate` method.
+If instance of `Ulid` not constructed by `UlidGen`, length validation should be done by clients.

 ## Benchmarks